tiller-tolbus/membrane/doc/proposal.md

 Terraform is a two-man cohort of `~tiller-tolbus` and `~randes-losrep` that aims to become an Uqbar-native DAO with the express mission of Terraforming Mars for profit.
 This project is intended to bootstrap Terraform into presence on the platform and attract interest within the community to join us on our mission.
 Out of the 9-star bounty we are requesting for this project, 3 stars will be reserved to fund or enable future projects under this banner.

 Our duo currently works by splitting the front-end and back-end considerations evenly.
-In simple terms, my job is to talk to Mars, while `~randes-losrep` talks to Earth.
+In simple terms, `~tiller-tolbus` works on Martian code, while `~randes-losrep` works on Terran code.

-As we are both remaining pseudonymous to whatever degree possible, we have developed a demo app showcasing our ability to write apps on Urbit.
+As we are both remaining pseudonymous to whatever degree possible, we have developed a demo app showcasing our ability to write and distribute apps on Urbit.

 # The name %cell